ulloa/ulloa/README.md

 <h3 align="center">A data scientist from California.</h3>

 - 🔭 I’m currently working on **Machine Learning in Video Games**
+- 🔬 Interested in most fields, ping me if you want to collaborate
+- 🎩 I've worn all types of hats including web developer, data analyst, founder
+- 🏢 Built data science projects using Pandas, Tensorflow, Flask, and Python

 <p align="left">
 </p>